Baldur's Gate: Enhanced editions

-Development
+Cancelled games

+Baldur's Gate III: The Black Hound

 Baldur's Gate III: The Black Hound (code named Jefferson and FR6) was mentioned in early 2001 as a new game in the Baldur's Gate series to be made by Black Isle Studios using a new 3D engine.
 The game was originally announced in 2002 and was said to have used the 3rd Edition Dungeons & Dragons ruleset.
-Many new gameplay features were also going to be added to fit the 3rd Edition Ruleset better, elements from the Dark Alliance series would have also been borrowed.
+Many new gameplay features were also going to be added to fit the 3rd Edition Ruleset better, and elements from the Dark Alliance series would have also been borrowed.
 The game used the Jefferson Engine which featured 3D effects such as casting dynamic shadows.

 The Black Hound was originally going to be a departure from the high-powered epic of the Bhaalspawn saga to a low-key, role-playing plot.
 With protagonists progressing to around level four at the end of Black Isle Studios' typically large campaign and a hard cap at level eight, gameplay was refocussed to adventure, with emphasizing quests over combat.
 The game was only titled Baldur's Gate due to Interplay having lost the general D&D license to Atari, but still retaining the right to make Baldur's Gate and Icewind Dale branded D&D games (the same reason as for Baldur's Gate: Dark Alliance's title).
 The game was not going to be connected to the previous Baldur's Gate series in any way and would start a new series, the Black Hound series.
-It was to be a sequel in terms of gameplay and not story, although it would continue some aspects of the Icewind Dale II story.
+It was to be a sequel in terms of gameplay and not story, although it would have continued some aspects of the Icewind Dale II story.